-- 4.2 Laboratory testing.
+- 4.2 Lab testing.
 Company shall cooperate with Distributor for the rebottling aging test.
-The Distributor will be responsible for sending samples using Fedex express to Company for testing.
-Company shall provide test reports back to Distributor based on correct lot numbering. - 4.3 Documents and Licensing.
+The Distributor will be responsible for sending samples using Fedex to Company for testing.
+Company shall provide test reports back to Distributor. - 4.3 Documents and Licensing.
 The Company must provide the necessary documentations and licensing to Distributor in order to allow rebottling the products in China within 30 days after the agreement is executed. - 4.4 Products Registration and Extension.
-Company's registration for the products in China will [].
 Distributor will be responsible for updating the registrations before expiration date in order to continue the legal sale of Products in China.
 Company shall provide necessary documents and information to Distributor for the registration. - 4.5 Compliance with Laws.
 Distributor shall conduct its business in accordance with all laws and regulations of any country in which Licensee is marketing and distributing the Products.
 Without limiting the foregoing, Licensee shall not market sell any Solution except in compliance with the Regulatory Approvals and all applicable laws and regulations. - 4.6 Use of Products.
 Distributor's purchase of Solution is solely for use by Distributor in the Markets.
 Distributor shall not market, distribute, sell the Solution on a stand-alone basis or in any market other than the Markets. - 4.7 Support.
 Subject to Company's scheduling and personnel constraints, Company will provide to Distributor reasonable engineering, research, development and marketing support, including training in the proper use and clinical benefits of the Products, and access to its personnel as needed for sales of the Products in the Markets.
 The two parties shall have scheduled academic exchanges.
 Chinese experts or professionals will come to the U.S. for observation and study, and/or Company will send their experts or professionals to China.
-Each party shall bear their own expenses for the visit trip. - Confidential material redacted and separately filed with the Commission.

-- 4.8 Branding of Solution.
+Each party shall bear their own expenses for the visit trip. - 4.8 Branding of Solution.
 Distributor may market, sell and distribute the Products using Company's trademarks, logos, and other proprietary designations, packaging and marketing materials.
 Distributor shall have no right whatsoever to use Company's marks without Company's prior written consent. - 4.9 Shared Knowledge.
-Company agrees that Distributor can use the website link between the two parties. - 4.10 Management Review.
+Company agrees that Distributor can use the website link between the two parties.

+4.10 Management Review.
 The senior project managers of both parties will meet at least bi-annually during the term of this Agreement to discuss the status of the parties' business relationship, each party's upcoming plans relating to the Products, the competitive situation in the Markets for the Products, and similar matters.